softlayer/terraform-provider-softlayer/docs/datasources/softlayer_image_template.md

 ## Attributes Reference

-`id` is set to the ID of the image template.
-In addition, the following attributes are exported:
+`id` is set to the ID of the image template

-* `global_id` - The global identifier for the image template.